KazukiMaruo/2025_MINT/README.md

 ## Overview

 This repository includes all used for MINT project.
-- NOTE!: This project has been already terminated after six adults data collection
+- **NOTE:** This project has been already terminated after six adults data collection

 ## Table of Contents